 Having guided logistics powerhouse FedEx for over 30 years since its genesis, Smith had accumulated the wealth and stature befitting corporate royalty.

-Seeking new outlets for his business prowess, Smith maneuvered his way into professional football ownership in the early 2000s, acquiring a 40% stake in Washington’s National Football League franchise alongside fellow investors Robert Rothman and Dwight Schar.
+Looking to spend his fortune, Smith acquired a 40% stake in Washington’s National Football League franchise with Robert Rothman and Dwight Schar.

-While overseeing FedEx’s ongoing growth, Smith plunged into the elite circles of American sports owners.
+While overseeing FedEx’s, Smith joined the elite circles of American sports owners.
 His investment valued the Washington franchise—known in 2021 as the Commanders—at close to $800 million.

 Though Smith held a minority share compared to majority owner Dan Snyder, his role represented another crowning achievement for the distinguished Memphis businessman outside his ubiquitous delivery empire.